comit-network/comit.network/blog/2021-07-02-transaction-presigning.md

 Usually, signing and broadcasting is done by the same person.

 When we talk about *pre-signing* a transaction, we deliberately separate these two steps.
-Most importantly, when *pre-signing* a transction, the output we are spending is usually not yet included in the blockchain.
+Most importantly, when *pre-signing* a transaction, the output we are spending is usually not yet included in the blockchain.
 We call it pre-signing because we create and therefore authorise the transfer of funds prior to them even existing.
 In some situations, a *pre-signed* transaction might actually never get used and only exists as a backup / fallback option.